amindeed/Gmail-AutoResponder/worklog.md

 - `raw_notes.md` revision :
     - Deleted old non-needed entries.
     - Moved some "TODO" entries to `TODO.md`.
-- Custom errors to be created for / thrown by `objSetproperties()` function :
+- Custom errors to be created for / thrown by `setProperties()` function :
     - Provided Spreadsheets IDs are not valid, either because the resources do not exist or are not readable/writable by the script user.
     - Invalid start/finish hours
     - Invalid execution time interval